YushaArif/Deep-Learning/README.md

 # Deep-Learning

-Some basic lab assignments of the course Deep Learning for Perception
+Some basic lab assignments of my currently enrolled course, Deep Learning for Perception